VP Harris to visit DMZ after North Korean missile tests

 As they did in Japan, however, regional security issues were likely to dominate the final day of Harris’ trip.

+There are indications that North Korea may up the ante in its weapons demonstrations soon as it attempts to pressure Washington to accept the idea of the North as a nuclear power.
+South Korean officials said last week that they detected signs North Korea was preparing to test a ballistic missile system designed to be fired from submarines.

+The U.S. aircraft carrier USS Ronald Reagan was to train with South Korean and Japanese warships in waters near the Korean Peninsula on Friday in the countries’ first trilateral anti-submarine exercises since 2017 to counter North Korean submarine threats, South Korea’s navy said Thursday.

-A North Korean nuclear test could come after China holds its Communist Party convention on Oct.
+U.S. and South Korean officials also say North Korea is possibly gearing up for its first nuclear test since 2017.
+That test could come after China holds its Communist Party convention on Oct.
 16 but before the United States holds its midterm elections on Nov.
 8, according to South Korean lawmakers who attended a closed-door briefing from the National Intelligence Service.

 The spy agency repeated its earlier assessment, shared by U.S. intelligence, that North Korea had restored an underground tunnel at its nuclear testing facility as part of its preparations.